arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/README.md

 # Maven
 ## Basic Setup

-Make sure to have the at least the latest version of JDK 1.8 installed.
+Make sure to have at least the latest version of JDK 1.8 installed.
 Add to your pom.xml file the following properties:
 ```
 <properties>